 Eventually, hikers reach the Upper Falls before continuing onto more switchbacks, a meadow area and Long Lake.

 Visitors can take a shorter hike to visit the Uranium Mines.
 The 1.5-mile hike starts in between the park's lower and upper parking lots and takes hikers to the old mines.
-The hike also gives great views of Fish Creek Falls, the Ski Area and the Flat Tops.
-The trail eventually leads to a branch of Fish Creek.
+The hike also gives great views of Fish Creek Falls, the Steamboat Ski Area and the Flat Tops .

 In the 1930s, the Civilian Conservation Corps built roads and campgrounds in the area.
-In the next 50 years the land was managed between the city of Steamboat Springs and the Forest Service.
+During the next 50 years, the land was managed between the city of Steamboat Springs and the U.S. Forest Service.

-The forest service has since made improvements on the area.
-The community came together in the late 1980s to restore the bridge at the base of Fish Creek Falls.
+The U.S. Forest Service since has made improvements on the area, and the community came together in the late 1980s to restore the bridge at the base of Fish Creek Falls.